VihaanSaini/Discord-Autorole-Bot/readme.md

 ![AutoroleExample](https://user-images.githubusercontent.com/87207836/152705793-9d973414-06eb-4cae-a6fe-2c86e34701e2.png)

 # Support
-If you have any issues with setting join my discord and I will help you https://discord.gg/PCypEXv5Wa or DM me Vihaan S.#2436
+If you have any issues with setting join my discord and I will help you https://discord.gg/PCypEXv5Wa or DM me @Vihaan S.#2436